Lawrence Jacobs (lawyer): Resignation

 On June 8, 2011, Jacobs announced that he would be stepping down from his position as General Counsel at News Corp. in order to "pursue new opportunities."

 Jacobs' resignation came when he approached the company Chief Operating Officer Chase Carey to inform him that News Corp. was in breach of his contract; chairman & CEO Rupert Murdoch was using former New York City Schools Chancellor, and newly appointed News Corp. executive, Joel Klein, who joined the company in November 2010, for legal counsel instead of himself.
 He was released from his multimillion-dollar contract with News Corp. with four years remaining on it.

 There are numerous reports regarding the cause for Jacobs' sudden departure, though it is rumored that Jacobs left due to being the top legal officer during the time of the News International phone hacking scandal, as well as friction with Klein.

 Despite such speculation as to Jacobs' reasoning for leaving, it is not known that Jacobs had any involvement in or knowledge of the News of the World phone hacking.

 Empire State Development

 Jacobs currently serves on the board of multiple organizations.
 On April 1, 2013, he officially began his position as General Counsel of Empire State Development, a public authority of the state of New York that finances and operates several ambitious state projects.
-This was Jacobs first time as a Chief Legal Officer following his departure from News Corporation.
-Despite having joined the company in April, Jacobs left only seven months into his tenure in order to join Time Inc.
+Jacobs left after seven months to join Time Inc.